NEWS

-In the fall of 2023, the Jewish Museum of Florida in Miami Beach will be exhibiting approximately 27 of my large-scale, mixed-media portraits + 27 video portraits.
-The exhibition will open on 10/22/2023, with a reception at 5:00 PM.
-Octobre 22, 2023 to March, 2024.
+From October 22, 2023 to April 1, 2024, the Jewish Museum of Florida in Miami Beach exhibited 27 of my large-scale, mixed-media portraits + 27 video portraits.

 I arrived in Provincetown in 1970, when I was twenty-five, welcomed by older artists and writers, many of whom became my friends.
 Over the years, in addition to making art and exhibiting on the Outer Cape and elsewhere, I have served as a Trustee and Officer of the Provincetown Art Association & Museum, as President of the Provincetown Group Gallery, as board member of the Wellfleet Harbor Actors Theater, and as Co-founder/ Publisher / Editor of Provincetown Arts magazine.